For HMRC nudge letter recipients

 No tax tool is perfect.
 Here's what ChainTax cannot yet handle automatically — and what you should check manually or discuss with your accountant.

 • Some protocols return ETH via internal calls (Nexus Mutual, Rocket Pool, cbETH).
-We recover these via debug tracing in most cases, but when trace data is unavailable the event is flagged for your review.
+We catch most of these automatically; when we can't, we flag the event for your review.

 • Five EVM chains supported: Ethereum, Arbitrum, Optimism, Base, and Polygon.
 Other chains (Solana, Avalanche, etc.) are not yet covered.